 French is one of the most commonly-spoken languages in the world.
 Maybe this helps to make the prospect of learning the native tongue less daunting.
 Many individuals may even have the basics of the language before they begin, as they took French at school.

 It’s fair to say that across France, English is widely spoken, particularly in suburban areas.
-However, in more rural locations, or to communicate with older generations, it’s advisable to be able to talk French.
+However, in more rural locations, or to communicate with older generations, it’s advisable to be able to speak French.

-There are no other official languages within France other than French.
+There are no other official languages in France other than French.
 However even if you do speak the language, you may find yourself struggling initially to converse with locals.
 Local accents, as well as the 75 different regional dialects within the country, will initially confuse you; these are not difficult to pick up if you can speak a reasonable standard of French, though, and after a few months your French will reflect the accent of your chosen region.

-The French Working Calendar
+Removals to France: The French Working Calendar

 France uses the same calendar as everyone else in the Western world.
 However, in practical terms, there can be huge variances in working practices throughout the year.

 If you’re hoping to run your own business, getting in tune with the French way of living and working is essential.
 It will allow you to maximise your marketing and advertising for the optimal effect.